5252LLC/TechSaaS/docs/journal/DEVELOPER_JOURNAL.md

 git commit -m "Implement JWT authentication system (Task #10.1)"
 ```

-### May 3, 2025 - Implementing JWT Authentication Documentation
+### May 3, 2025: Implementing JWT Authentication Documentation

-Today I focused on creating comprehensive JWT authentication documentation that's accessible to developers at all skill levels.
+Today I created comprehensive JWT authentication documentation that's accessible to developers at all skill levels.
 This aligns with our goals of providing thorough documentation for the authentication system and ensuring our API is accessible to all developers.

 #### Documentation Structure